Frequently Asked Questions (FAQs)

 The workshop is not until the end of the day, and I sing first thing in the morning.
 Do I have to stay?

-Yes, workshops are mandatory.
-Failure to participate in the workshops could eliminate you from being eligible for a 1st, 2nd or 3rd award.
-You can spend the day listening to the other great performances in your and other disciplines.
-The festival isn’t just about your performance, it’s a great learning experience in many other ways – hearing new repertoire; hearing someone else’s interpretation of the same piece you played, etc. We encourage you to hear as many performances as possible during your stay in Hamilton.
+We encourage you to pend the day listening to the other great performances in your and other disciplines.
+The festival isn’t just about your performance, it’s a great learning experience in many other ways – hearing new repertoire; hearing someone else’s interpretation of the same piece you played, etc. We encourage you to hear as many performances as possible during your stay in Niagara Falls.

 Does my accompanist have to stay for the workshop?

-While not mandatory, your accompanist should be with you for the workshop.
+No – your accompanist does not have to be with you for the workshop.
 Should they not be available, you may have to sing/play without him/her or perhaps another accompanist in the audience will step up.
-However, more importantly, if there is a play-off in your section and you are selected to perform again, your accompanist, or another one, will have to be there with you.
+More importantly, however, is if there is a play-off in your section and you are selected to perform again, your accompanist, or another one, will have to be there with you.

-Because there are so many entries in some disciplines, we often have to split the groups into two or three, otherwise the competition would have taken place over two days.
+Because there are so many entries in some disciplines, we often have to split the groups into two, three, and sometimes four classes, otherwise the competition would have taken place over two days.
 Since we split the groups, we created “play-offs”.
-At the end of the workshops, the Adjudicators will announce the top two finishers in each group (“A”, “B” and/or “C”).
-These four or six competitors will then perform again to determine the final order of winners.
-In classes where play-offs are scheduled, the Announcement of Winners will be made at the conclusion of the playoff, and other awards (e.g., Honourable Mentions) will be announced.
+At the end of the workshops, the Adjudicators will announce the top two finishers in each group (“A”, “B”.
+“C” and/or “D”).
+These four, six or eight competitors will then perform again to determine the final order of winners.
+Only one piece will be performed and is chosen by your Adjudicator.
+In classes where play-offs are scheduled, Honourable Mention certificates will be made at the conclusion of the workshop.
+The announcement of who will be playing at the Playoffs will also be made at the conclusion of the workshop.
 PLEASE CHECK THE LOCATION OF PLAY-OFFS, as they may be at a different venue.
+Even if you aren’t selected to perform at the play-offs you are more than welcome to go to see who the winners will be!

 Am I allowed to videotape the performance?

-No. There are to be no recordings–video or audio–and no photographs of any sort taken during the competitions.
+Recordings–video or audio–and photographs are permitted during the competition – but only of your own child/student.
+There will be a specific chair set up for this purpose and it will be the ONLY place where this can happen.
 Photographs (and ONLY photographs–NO VIDEO OR AUDIO RECORDING) may be taken during the workshops providing it is very subtle, no flash is used, and it does not interrupt the Adjudicator.
 If you are asked to stop photographing by one of the volunteers, please do so.
-You are, however, welcome to take photographs after the workshop if there is time, and during the announcement of winners.
+You are, however, welcome to take photographs after the workshop if there is time, and during and after the announcement of winners.